chopsuwe/Vertux-Combat-Hacking/README.md

 U1 (far right).
 VS12L03A I2C/SPI LED matrix driver.
 Can drive up to 256 LEDs.
 It also has an analogue input so could potentially produce a music controlled light show.

-U2 (below) has no markings.
+U2 (bottom left).
+Has no markings.
 Possibly some sort of USB buffer, it connects to the u4's DMU/DPU pins (D- & D+ of the upstream facing port).

-U3 (on connector board) DN335.
+U3 (on connector board).
+DN335.
 Probably a headphone driver DAC.

-U4 (top left), the FE1.1S USB 2.0 High Speed 4-Port Hub Controller made by Terminus.
+U4 (top left). the FE1.1S USB 2.0 High Speed 4-Port Hub Controller made by Terminus.
 This controls the status LEDs (LED4-6).

-U5 (below U6) 4A2D linear voltage regulator (2.0-6.0V)
+U5 (bottom left).
+4A2D linear voltage regulator (2.0-6.0V)

-U6 (below right).
+U6 (bottom left).
 FM25Q04 is a 4M-bit (512k byte) serial flash memory chip.

-U7 marked DN2503 ET64 949 J129BG.
+U7 (bottom middle).
 Unknown.
+Marked with DN2503 ET64 949 J129BG.

-U8 (right of U1) 4A2D linear voltage regulator (2.0-6.0V)
+U8 (far right).
+4A2D linear voltage regulator (2.0-6.0V)